Dedicated Internet vs Business Broadband

 ● Faster Speeds

-Dedicated internet means that your speeds are yours and yours alone no need to share!
-So if you’re tired of your business broadband slowing to a snail’s pace at 9am every morning without fail, then a dedicated internet connection could be a pretty good solution.
-Go on, have it all to yourself for a change!
+Dedicated internet means that your speeds are yours and yours alone no need to share.
+So if you’re tired of your business/ home broadband speeds slowing to a snail’s pace at 9am every morning without fail, then a dedicated internet connection could be a pretty good solution.
+Go on, have it all to yourself for a change.
+You can get uploads speeds and download speeds of up to 10GB, how amazing would that be.
+Speeds that fast would be perfect for things such as customer Wi-Fi.

 ● Easier Communications

-The faster speeds created by a dedicated internet connection mean that you don’t need to compete with other traffic to share your files with colleagues, or dial in to a voIP call.
-If you’ve got 2 or more sites, or offer flexible working, this can really help your teams stay in touch, no matter where they are.
+The faster speeds created by a dedicated internet connection mean that you don’t need to compete with other traffic to share your files with colleagues, dial into a VoIP call, or a video conferencing call.
+If you’ve got 2 or more sites, or offer flexible working, this can really help your teams keep in touch, no matter where they are.

 Customers expect more from their suppliers than they did in 2000, and bad experiences make their way through the grapevine pretty quickly these days.
 A dedicated internet connection, which is uncontended (an impressive 1:1 contention ratio), helps to ensure you’re able to communicate with clients effortlessly.